DCT

 - Identified Points of Contention:

-- Scope Questions: The dispute may turn on the meaning of "automatically extracting... hyperlinks from the desired web page."
-A key question will be whether this requires parsing the rendered HTML of a page to find content links, or if it can be read more broadly to cover a server-side script that assembles a list of image URLs from a database before sending them to the client for display.
+- Scope Questions: The dispute may turn on the meaning of "automatically extracting... from the desired web page."
+A question for the court will be whether this term covers a modern web application's process of dynamically generating HTML from a database or content management system, or if it is limited to a process of parsing or scraping a pre-existing, static web page.

 V. Key Claim Terms for Construction